JoelineAlves/hair_manager/README.md

 As a returning user, I want to
 * be able to view the site clearly on any device.
 * be able to sign back into my account quickly.
-* be able to search for campsite reviews.
+* be able to search for hair styles.
-* be able to view my reviews in one place.
+* be able to view my hair styles in one place.
-* be able to edit my own reviews.
+* be able to edit my own hair styles.
-* be able to delete my own reviews.
+* be able to delete my own hair style.
-* know that my reviews are protected from other people editing or deleting them.
+* know that my hair styles are protected, I am the only one can be able to edit or delete them.
 * be able to sign out of my account.